 His professional interests include: internet standards, open systems and free software, interfaces and usability, digital imaging, 3D, data visualisation, mobile computing.

 Gerald joined W3C in September 1997 as a member of the Systems Team.
 He helps maintain W3C's system infrastructure including the web and mail servers, mailing lists and publishing tools.
 He created W3C's HTML Validation Service based on an earlier validation service he began as a student.

-Prior to joining W3C, Gerald worked at the University of Alberta in Edmonton, Canada.
-He has also worked as a Web consultant for various companies in the Edmonton area, and as a technical writer for IBM Canada in Toronto.
+Prior to joining W3C, Gerald worked at the University of Alberta in Edmonton, Canada, and as a technical writer for IBM Canada in Toronto.

 In his free time Gerald enjoys travel, photography, and writing software.

 Gerald has a Bachelor of Science with specialization in Computing Science from the University of Alberta.

 He graduated in October 2006 from Polytech'Nice-Sophia Computer Science Department (formerly known as ESSI: Ecole Supérieure en Sciences Informatiques) specialized in Networks.